giovi321/Smart-speaker/README.md

 ## Designing a support for the raspberry and hat
 This step heavily depends on the design of your speaker and the space available inside the case.
-This is what I have designed for a Olisten 3 byTecTecTec!:
+This is what I have designed for a Olisten 3 by TecTecTec!:

 ![Holder](https://github.com/giovi321/Smart-speaker/assets/6443515/5abbed45-eb72-4b0d-a79c-d4cb5a1e6038)